Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs

 \section{Experiments}

-In this section, we first evaluate the performance of proposed method on inductive node classification in comparison with baseline methods.
-Then the effectiveness of the learning strategies, including information aggregation, attention mechanism and adversarial training, is investigated.
-Finally, we analyze the influences of embedding dimension and neighborhood sample size.
+In this section, we aim to answer the following research questions (RQs) by extensive experiments. \begin{itemize} \item RQ1: How does AGAIN perform on the inductive node classification tasks compared with the state-of-the-art baselines? \item RQ2: What are the benefits of learning strategies, including information aggregation, attention mechanism, and adversarial training? \item RQ3: How is the performance of AGAIN model affected by the relevant hyperparameters? \end{itemize}